 The TDI consumer line (1-800-252-3439) handles complaints.
 Minimum 10-day free-look per the TDI life insurance consumer guide.
 Replacement disclosure required.
 Carrier insolvency backstop via the Texas Life, Accident, and Health Insurance Guaranty Association.
 National benchmarks from LIMRA and the Insurance Information Institute.

 Mortgage Protection Company is not an insurance agency.
-We are an educational resource and consumer matching service.
-When you request a quote through our site, your information may be shared with licensed insurance partners who can provide policy quotes.
+We are an educational resource and advisor connection service.
+When you request a quote through our site, your information may be shared with licensed advisors who can provide policy quotes.
 Insurance availability, rates, and terms vary by carrier and applicant qualification.

 Frequently asked questions